Ashraf Al Hajuj

 In 2010 he published, in the Netherlands, a book about his suffering in Libyan prison, named Khaddafi's scapegoat (Khaddafi's zondebok).

 After his release from the Libyan prison, Al-Hajuj announced his intention to sue Libya for his illegal detention, sadistic torture and inhumane conditions of confinement during his visit to the Netherlands where his family found political asylum in 2005.
 Since then, he actively participated in Human Rights campaigns, contributing to the protection and promotion of human rights, rule of law and justice for everyone.
 In April 2009 in Geneva, he confronted the Libyan chair of the UN Human Rights Council Najjat Al-Hajjaji during the UN Durban Review Conference.
 Later on Ashraf Al-Hajuj addressed the poor standards of human rights and freedom of expression in Libya, calling for justice for all at the time of the Geneva Summit for Human Rights and Democracy.
 In September 2010, he again participated in the campaign to remove Libya from the chair of the Human Rights Council launched by UN Watch.
 In Geneva he delivered his testimony on Gaddafi’s crimes in front of the UN Human Rights Council.

 In March 2012 the Dutch court ruled in his favor in his lawsuit against twelve Libyan officials for torture and awarded him 1 million Euros for material and immaterial damages which are the result of inhumane treatment and torture.
 A few weeks after the decision of the Dutch court, the UN Human Rights Committee also ruled in favor of Doctor Al-Hajuj and found that Libya had violated his rights (Articles 7, 9 and 14 International Covenant on Civil and Political rights).
 According to the UN resolution, Libya ought to compensate Al-Hajuj for his incommunicado detention, inhumane treatment and torture and initiate criminal prosecution against those responsible for those violations.

-In July 2012 in Varna, Bulgaria, Al-Hajuj married his Ukrainian girlfriend after a four-year relationship.
+In July 2012 in Varna, Bulgaria, Al-Hajuj married his Ukrainian girlfriend after a four-year relationship; they resided in the Netherlands.